When Mental Illness is Affecting Your Spouse

 In Closing:

-Here are additional articles that you might find helpful to read:
+Here is an additional article that you might find helpful to read:

 Lastly, here are two other important articles that you may find helpful to read: